partialint/machine_learning-final_project/README.md

 ### 2.1.
 Dataset

-The dataset for this project can be downloaded from the course's official GitHub page:
+Since the dataset is too large, we don't provide it.
+It can be downloaded from the course's official GitHub page:
 `https://github.com/LINs-lab/course_machine_learning/tree/master/projects/project2`

 After downloading `twitter-datasets.zip`, please unzip it.
 The resulting `twitter-datasets` folder should be placed in the root directory of this project.
 The expected file structure is as follows: